DialRC/LetsGoDataset/README.md

 ### Subset - Dialog State Tracking Challenge (DSTC1)

 The Dialog State Tracking Challenge (DSTC) is an ongoing series of research community challenge tasks.
-Each task released dialog data labeled with dialog state information, such as the user’s desired restaurant search query given all of the dialog history up to the current turn.
-The challenge is to create a “tracker” that can predict the dialog state for new dialogs.
-In each challenge, trackers are evaluated using held-out dialog data.
+Each DSTC released dialog data labeled with dialog state information, such as the user’s restaurant search query given all of the dialog history up to the current turn.
+The challenge is to create a “tracker” that can predict the next dialog state.
+In each challenge, trackers have been evaluated using held-out dialog data.
 (Williams et al. 2013)

-DSTC1 used human-computer dialogs in the CMU Let’s Go Bus Information system.
+DSTC1 used the Let’s Go Bus Information system human-computer dialogs.
+This dataset has been used for a number of recent publications.

 To download DSTC1 data, please go to <https://www.microsoft.com/en-us/research/event/dialog-state-tracking-challenge/>

 ### Log of Events and System Changes

-An excel file that describes all significant changes to the system and events such as challenges that occurred.
+An Excel logfile describes all significant changes to the system.
+Changes include: changes to the system architecture: bus schedule changes; changes in the reporting mechanism; events, such as Challenges, etc.

 The log file can be found in the directory [`./changelog/overall_lg_map.current.xls`](./changelog/overall_lg_map.current.xls).

 ### Crowdsourced Annotations from one year of Let's Go data
-This contains word transcriptions of each dialog from 200810 to 200909.
-It includes the WAV file id, ASR outputs with confidence, and crowdsourced transcriptions with confidence.
-(Parent et al. 2010)
+These annotations are word transcriptions of each dialog from 200810 to 200909.
+They were made by Amazon Mechanical Turk workers.
+This dataset includes the WAV file id, ASR output with confidence, and crowdsourced transcriptions with confidence.
+(Parent et al. 2010).

 The log file can be found in the directory [`./annotations/letsgo_transcript_2008_2009_v4.csv`](./annotations/letsgo_transcript_2008_2009_v4.csv).

 ### Let's Go Daily Report 2006 - 2016
-The Let's Go Daily Report 2006 - 2016 provides the statistics of the Let's Go bus information system each day that it was deployed from 2006 to 2016.
-It also includes the weekly summary. (the links in each file)
+The Let's Go Daily Report was emailed to members of the Let’s Go team daily (there is also a weekly summary).
+The original idea was that the Daily Report would make the team aware of any system malfunctions during the previous evening that the system was not able to directly warn everyone about by email.
+It covers 2006 – 2016 and gives statistics on the number of dialogs that day, average number of turns per dialog, estimated success rate (via backend lookup), etc. (the links in each file).

-The emails reside in the project repository under [`./emails`](https://github.com/DialRC/LetsGoDataset/tree/master/emails) directory.
+These emails reside in the project repository under [`./emails`](https://github.com/DialRC/LetsGoDataset/tree/master/emails) directory.

 ## Download

-You can obtain the complete Let's Go dataset using the shell script we provide in the repository. e.g. To get Let's Go transactions for data recorded during July 2014 to August 2014, simply do:
+You can obtain the integral Let's Go dataset using the shell script we provide in the repository. e.g. to get Let's Go transactions for data recorded from July 2014 through August 2014, simply do:
 ```
 bash get_letsgo_raw_data.sh 201407 201408
 ```